Schwinger effect with backreaction in 1+1D massive QED with a strong external field

 In this section, we derive the QED Hamiltonian in terms of the boson field, closely following Coleman \cite{Coleman1976sep}.\footnote{In \cite{Coleman1976sep}, the signature of the metric is opposite to that in our paper.} The Lagrangian of 1+1D QED in the presence of an external classical source $J^{\mu}_{C}$ satisfying the conservation law $\partial_{\mu}J^{\mu}_{C}=0$ is given by

 The spatial integral is taken from $-\infty$ to $\infty$, and $\gamma^{\mu}$ are the gamma matrices, for which we take the following representation:

 In 1+1D, the electromagnetic field behaves quite differently compared to the 3+1D case.
 First of all, there is no magnetic field, and there is only one component of the electric field.
 Furthermore, there are no electromagnetic waves since there are no transverse fields.
 This can be understood in a physical sense by considering a uniformly charged plate in 3+1D.
 The electric field created by the plate is uniform everywhere, and it never decays, no matter how far one goes away from the plate.
 In addition, the motion of the plate does not affect the electric field at all, i.e., no waves are generated.
 In the quantum theory, this indicates the non-existence of photons.
 This feature of the electromagnetic field in 1+1D can be most simply captured by taking the Coulomb gauge $A^{\mu}(t,x)=(A(t,x),0)$.
-Under this choice of the gauge, the electric field $E$ is given by
+We will use this gauge exclusively, and express our final result in terms of the gauge-invariant electric field.
+The electric field $E$ is then given by

 Then, the Lagrangian (\ref{eq:Lagrangian QED}) no longer depends on the time derivative of $A(t,x)$.
 Variation of Eq.~(\ref{eq:Lagrangian QED}) with respect to $A(t,x)$ results in Gauss' law:

 We express the general solution as